-The Units are non-transferable.
-There are significant limits on the rights of a Unitholder to retract the Class A Units, and any Retraction prior to the fifth anniversary of the issue of the Class A Units will be at a discount to their Net Asset Value per Class A Unit.
+The Units are not transferable without the Manager's prior consent and there are-limits on the rights of a Unitholder to retract their Units.
+In addition, any Retraction of Class A Units prior to the fifth anniversary of the issue of the Class A Units, and any Retraction of Class C Units or Class F Units prior to the 180th day from the issue of the Class C Units or Class F Units, will be at a discount to their Net Asset Value per Unit.
+This investment may not be suitable for investors who will require short term liquidity.